TIMOTHY

 of the effectiveness of the call attempt and refusal conversion strategies

-across all three rounds of NSAF data collection, offering some insights on how
+across all three rounds of NSAF data collection, offering insights on how the

-the level of effort affects the quality of the data by reducing nonresponse.
+level of effort affects the quality of the data by reducing nonresponse.
+This

 census block information obtained for 2002 nonrespondents and respondents.
 (June